Blog

 | Regional/rural accommodation | Direct (limited OTA coverage) | — |

-What this actually means
+What this means for you

 Cashback on hotel bookings through OTA platforms available via ShopBack can meaningfully reduce the effective nightly rate — particularly on longer stays where the total booking value is higher.